jacobvinzent/qlik_m2m_impersonation/README.md

 ```

 ## Run the extension
-To run the extension select "Setup Qlik M2M impersonation" from the Command Palette.
-If everything runs succesfully you can now see the webpage on http://localhost:3000
+To run the extension, select "Setup Qlik M2M impersonation" from the Command Palette.
+If everything runs successfully you can now see the webpage on http://localhost:3000